gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This release includes a lazy [`MapProperty`](javadoc/org/gradle/api/provider/MapProperty.html) type which allows efficient configuration of maps in the Gradle model.

+### Allow a convention to be specified for a collection property

+A `convention` method is now available for `ListProperty` and `SetProperty` types, which allows the <em>convention</em> for a property to be specified.
+The convention is the value that is used when no value has been explicitly configured for the property.

 ## Tooling API: Enhanced/additional progress events

 The following Tooling API types reported as part of [`ProgressEvents`](javadoc/org/gradle/tooling/events/ProgressEvent.html) to registered [`ProgressListeners`](javadoc/org/gradle/tooling/events/ProgressListener.html) have been enhanced to include additional information: